 Atria understands its responsibility towards consumers and public health, and this is also considered in our product development.
 All product development work is based on finding an optimal balance between consumer preferences and nutritional recommendations and developing cooking solutions that make consumers’ daily lives easier.
 The starting point for all product development work is the provision of sufficient product information to support consumer choices.

 Atria has systematically developed the food chain from the field to the table over the long term.
-In 2017, the company launched the antibiotic-free Atria Family Farm poultry products.
+In 2017, the company launched the antibiotic-free Atria Family Farm poultry products and in 2018, Atria Family Farm pig products.
 Atria has increasingly launched foods with a high vegetable content in response to consumer needs.

 Special attention is paid to the quality of the raw materials used in the products.
 Raw materials are purchased from approved suppliers.
 The quality, safety and purity of the raw materials, as well as their suitability for production, are always ensured in the product development stage and before use in production.

 Atria does not use irradiated or genetically modified raw materials.
 These requirements are presented to potential suppliers when sourcing opportunities are being identified for a new raw material.

 The need for additives is assessed in terms of consumer health and product safety.
 Only important additives necessary for product safety are used – and only if they all have a proven safety record.